 Classroom Policies: Be polite and respectful of the instructor, other students, and any guests in our class.
 We will follow any COVID-19 classroom policies currently in force by the University system.
 Ear buds are not allowed during class or lab.
 Cell phone use is only permitted for interactive lectures.
 Class attendance contributes significantly to academic success.
 Students who attend class regularly earn higher grades and have higher passing rates in courses.
+You will receive participation points that will be deducted for absence from class and cell phone use.
 In addition to exams, a significant portion of your grade will be determined by lab assignments and quizzes that will be completed in class.